TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-billing-pricing.md

   articleid="cosmosdb-billing-pricing"
   ownershipid="AzureData_AzureCosmosDB" />
 # Pricing in Azure Cosmos DB
-Most users are able to resolve their Billing and Pricing case using the steps below.
+Most users are able to resolve their Billing and Pricing case using the following steps.

 ## **Recommended Steps**